 Rigor

-FFI conducts supply chain analyses for any given grain to discover and act on opportunities to advance fortification.
+Because of FFI’s connections with its partners and EMT, FFI can analyze the entire supply chain to discover and act on opportunities to advance fortification.

 Focus